CHILD CUSTODY LAWYERS

 The overarching concern of the Family Court is to make orders that are in the best interest of the child.
 Unless there is good reason to do otherwise, the Court will presume that it is in the best interest of a child for parents to have shared responsibility.

-Who can get a parenting order?
+Who can get a child custody arrangement ?